PDP Annual Data Protection Compliance Conference (2023)

 Liz helps clients with all aspects of data protection, GDPR and e-privacy, freedom of information and compliance with environmental information regulations.
 Her work includes strategic advice on UK wide and multi-national data privacy, including assisting clients with audits, transfer and compliance programmes and development of supporting documents, such as privacy notices and policies.
 Liz has also worked closely with clients on key data sharing and shared service arrangements, in relation to mergers and acquisitions, and on critical data privacy issues when outsourcing.

-Liz is a Member of the Examination Board for the Practitioner Certificate in Freedom of Information.
+Liz leads PDP's popular FOI Level 2 (Applying the Exemptions) training course.
+She is also a Member of the Examination Board for the Practitioner Certificate in Freedom of Information.

 Peter Given